SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

     Under Linux these usually range from 0 (highest priority) to 19 (lowest priority).
 For Windows values check the psutil_ homepage.
     Leave ``None`` if you don't care about niceness.
+    Under Linux the `niceness`` value is a minimum value, if the OS decides to nice your program (maybe you are running on a server) *pypet* does not try to decrease the `niceness` again.

 * ``wrap_mode``